zencart/documentation/content/dev/developer_environment.md

 The function zen_mail could be called from the admin or the catalog, so the constants need to be available in both environments, ideally defined in one place and easily visible to avoid accidental copying to the production site.

-One option is to place the constants in a storefront file
+One option is to place the constants in a storefront file:
 e.g:
 `/includes/extra_configures/dev-email_overrides.php`

-and then "include" this file via an admin file
+and then "include" this file via an admin file:
 e.g:
 `ADMIN/includes/extra_configures/dev-email_overrides.php`

-containing
+containing:

 ```
 <?php